 - It is safe for diabetic patients.

-- It has antibacterial, antiseptic, anti-inflammatory, hypotensive, diuretic and cardiotonic property.
+- It has antibacterial, antiseptic, anti-inflammatory, hypotensive, diuretic, and cardiotonic properties.

 - It also prevents skin diseases like dermatitis, eczema, wrinkles, skin blemishes, acne outbreaks, scarring, rashes, and itchiness

-Hope you try this out!
-We sure are going to!!
-And the next time you go to a store don’t forget to check out the ingredients mentioned to any of the many available artificial sweeteners present in the market.
+The next time you go to a store, don't forget to check out the ingredients mentioned on any of the many available artificial sweeteners present in the market.
 See if you could spot Stevia Rebaudiana.